joeypizzas/battleship/planning.md

       - If yes, updates sunk key and returns true.
       - Otherwise, return false.
     - canShipFitFromSquare(x-coordinate, y-coordinate):
-      - Verifies full ship can fit in at least one direction from starting square.
+      - Verifies full ship can fit in at least one direction from starting square OR a chosen direction on second sqaure.
+      - If ship.shipPlacement.length === 0:
         - For loop checking checking each of the 4 directions, either incrementing or decrementing x OR incrementing or decrementing y.
 Loop size is based on the ship length - 1 (factoring in the starting square).
           - If (!gameboard.isSquareOpen OR whatever coordinate direction is changing is one of <= 0 or => 9 (depends on if incrementing or decrementing) AND x < ship length - 1), break the loop.
           - If get to to the last item in the loop without breaking, return true inside of the loop.
           - Repeat loops with the other 3 directions.
-      - Return outside of the last for loop.
+        - Return false outside of the last for loop.
-      - **Add logic here to cover second square to make sure the ship can fit in the particular direction**
+      - If ship.shipPlacement.length === 1:
+        - If x coordinate param === x coordindate of first stored coordindate of ship.shipPlacement:
+          - if y coordindate param > y coordinate of first stored coordindate:
+            - for loop checking intended direction of second square.
+Loop size is based on ship length - 2 (factoring in that this is the second square being placed).
+            - If (!gameboard.isSquareOpen OR y coordinate is > 9 AND y < ship length - 2), return false.
+          - if y coordindate param < y coordinate of first stored coordindate: for loop checking intended direction of second square.
+Loop size is based on ship length - 2 (factoring in that this is the second square being placed).
+            If (!gameboard.isSquareOpen OR y coordinate is < 0 AND y < ship length - 2), return false.
+        - If y coordinate param === y coordinate of first stored square:
+          - Use the same logic as for y coordindate changing but changed to X.
+        - Return true.
     - areShipCoordinatesStraight(x-coordinate, y-coordindate):
       - Verifies whether ship coordinates follow a straight line, factoring in the new proposed square.
       - Takes x and y coordinate params for proposed square placement.